 I don’t know if you’ve noticed, but we’ve been getting more and more comments from women say that they want sex more than their husbands, completely shattering the stereotype that men always want more sex.
 There are blogs from women in these types of marriages, guest posts, threads on message boards, everywhere you see wives saying “I want my husband to want me!”, but still the popular myth is maintained: that men need/want sex more than women.
 And anywhere a woman stands up and says “I like sex” or “I want sex every day” or “I want sex more than my husband”, there is someone standing up calling “unicorn” (mythical creature).
 But anyone who runs a blog dealing with marriage or sex, and I’d guess anyone in that area of marriage counselling as well, has to know that these are not unicorns, and there aren’t more of them every day, they’re just becoming more vocal.
 Continue reading

 I’ve seen this question in a few places where all of a sudden a wife lets out that she wants her husband to tie her up.
-Note: I’ve been seeing these WAY before 50 shades of grey was even a concept.
+Note: I’ve been seeing these WAY before 50 Shades of Grey was even a concept.
 I am not writing about that book!
-There are a billion reasons why you shouldn’t read it.
+There are a billion reasons why you shouldn’t read it, go read Pulling Back The Shades if you want more info.
 But what about these genuine wives who have a real desire, not brought about by some piece of fiction, to try this?
 I’ve been that husband who sat there and thought, “Is this OK“, “What do I do?“, “How do I start?”

 I often read, in forums and comments, complaints from one spouse or another who isn’t getting what they want out of sex.
 Sometimes it has to do with a very simple problem of the spouses not knowing each others goals in a sexual encounter (or all of them).